carbonblack/cb-event-forwarder/README.md

 * View all API and integration offerings on the [Developer Network](https://developer.carbonblack.com/) along with reference documentation, video tutorials, and how-to guides.
-* Use the [Developer Community Forum](https://community.carbonblack.com/community/resources/developer-relations) to discuss issues and get answers from other API developers in the VMware Carbon Black Community.
+* Use the [Developer Community Forum](https://community.carbonblack.com/community/resources/developer-relations) to discuss issues and get answers from other API developers in the Carbon Black Community.
 * Report bugs and change requests to [Carbon Black Support](http://carbonblack.com/resources/support/)

 ## Raw Sensor Events